Samimnif/SYSC3303-Elevator-Sim/README.txt

 Installation:
 -------------
-To be able to to run the program, you should have Java 15.0.0 or later installed on your computer.
+To be able to run the program, you should have Java 15.0.0 or later installed on your computer.

 Usage: